Skip to content

 (IV) VIDEO CONFERENCING

 Video conferencing is an excellent technique of audio-visual communication.
-People present at distant places communicate with each other as if attending a conference or meeting together in a meeting room.
-In this technique, not only the communication of messages is possible but also concerned persons can have lively talk among themselves, in which the body language like postures, gestures, facial expressions etc. also help in communication of the message.
+People present in distant places communicate with each other as if attending a conference or meeting together in a meeting room.
+In this technique, not only is the communication of messages possible but also concerned persons can have lively talk among themselves, in which the body language like postures, gestures, facial expressions, etc. also helps in the communication of the message.
 Today, almost every district in India enjoys the facility of video-conferencing.

-(a) by using computer, and (b) without using computer.
+(a) by using a computer, and (b) without using the computer.

-The video-conferencing with the use of computer is known as computer-conferencing, in which computer, web camera, telephone connection and internet connection are necessary.
-Video- conferencing, without the use of computer, needs digital web camera, video-conferencing machine, telephone, satellite connection and projector.
+The video-conferencing with the use of a computer is known as computer-conferencing, in which a computer, web camera, telephone connection, and internet connection are necessary.
+Video- conferencing, without the use of computer, needs digital web camera, video-conferencing machine, telephone, satellite connection, and projector.

 Advantages